rishemjit/CODO/README.md

 Anonymous Objective Function:
 In SitoLIB, there are seven different benchmark functions included.
 If a user wants to use some different objective function than user must first write a MATLAB file for an anonymous function that you want to optimize.
 The function should accept a vector whose length is the number of features representing individual’s attitudes, and should return a scalar.
 Minimizing Fitness Function:
 SITO minimize the objective or fitness function.
 If user wants to use an anonymous objective function than write function file to compute function.
 The problem is of type minimize f(x).
-If problem is to maximize f(x) than minimize –f(x) is used because the point at which the minimum of –f(x) occurs is the same as that of f(x).
+If problem is to maximize f(x) then minimize –f(x) is used because the point at which the minimum of –f(x) occurs is the same as that of f(x).

 Fitness Functions: